| |

 |

-Aikido Technologies is planning a demonstration of an underwater data center off the coast of Norway, proposing that utilizing offshore wind power and seawater cooling could mitigate the significant power constraints imposed by artificial intelligence workloads.
+Aikido Technologies is preparing to demonstrate an underwater data center off the coast of Norway, leveraging offshore wind power and seawater cooling in an effort to alleviate the significant power constraints faced by AI operations.

 |